Heavin Made Millions at Twenty-Five, Went Broke at Thirty, then Evolved

 Me, Todd Matthews, back in my training heyday, didn’t care about anything except the lifestyle.

-I didn’t care about anything at all.
+I didn’t care about anything.

 I even bought a new car.